JonathanOwen/SaggyIguana/README.md

 # SaggyIguana
-Files for Statistical Inference course assignment part 1.
+Files for part 1 of the **Statistical Inference** course assignment (#6 in Coursera Data Science Specialization).
+Instructor--Professor Brian Caffo, Johns Hopkins Bloomberg School of Public Health.